 Yes.
-You can help to prevent becoming overweight or obese by:
+You can help to prevent becoming obese or overweight by:

 - Following the healthy eating guidelines outlined above.

-- Doing 150 minutes of physical activity according to the guidelines above.
+- Doing 150 minutes of physical activity a week according to the guidelines above.

 - Spending less time being sedentary (for example, less time in front of your computer or watching TV).